Two generalisations of sharp k-transitivity: The escape property

-We begin by recalling the following basic fact. \begin{lem} Let $\mc{M}$ be a locally finite \Fr structure (where the language may include constant and function symbols).
-For each finite subset $A \sub M$, let $\fcl(A)$ be the union of the finite orbits of the pointwise stabiliser of $A$ in $\Aut(\M)$.
+We begin by recalling the following basic fact. \begin{lem}[{\cite[straightforward adaptation of 2.15]{Cam90}}] Let $\mc{N}$ be a locally finite \Fr structure (where the language may include constant and function symbols).
+For each finite subset $A \sub N$, let $\fcl(A)$ be the union of the finite orbits of the pointwise stabiliser of $A$ in $\Aut(\mc{N})$.
+We call $\fcl(A)$ the \emph{finite-orbit closure} of $A$.